pgm-jonadeba/pgm-jonadeba/README.md

 - 👋 Hello there, I’m Jonathan

-I'm a programming student at Artevelde University of Applied Sciences
+I'm a programming student at Artevelde University of Applied Sciences.
 - 🌱 I’m currently learning ...
 - Javascript
 - HTML